unfoldingWord-dev/translationRecorder-Info/docs/appendices.rst

 English Source Audio
 -----
-Go to this page (https://sites.google.com/a/wycliffeassociates.org/wamtt/) to links to download the English source audio files for translationRecorder.
+Go to this page (https://sites.google.com/a/wycliffeassociates.org/wamtt/) to links to download the English source audio files for translationRecorder. **NOTE** These files are for translation projects for the ULB by Verse.

+**How to download:**

+1. Go to the the page above.
+#.
+Find the desired book/chapter for the translation work.
+#.
+Click on the link in the URL column.
+#.
+Download the file to the tablet or computer (to transfer to the tablet later.)

 Translator Handouts
 -----